Dreizaedra/Unit_Converter/README.txt

 and their respective units.

-This value is set to a baseline of 20 and will reset itself if the user tries to input 0 or a negative number (no other characters allowed either).
+This value is set to a baseline of 20 and will reset itself if the user tries to input 0 or a negative number (no other characters allowed either) when clicking the convert button.

 ____________________________________________________________________________